-Project Management in Healthcare: Challenges and Success Factors
+Project Management in Healthcare: Careers, Challenges, and Success Factors

 Healthcare is one of the fastest-growing industries in the United States and globally, with the demand for various healthcare projects expected to grow by 15% between 2022 and 2025.
 The United States healthcare market hit $15 billion in 2022 and will show an annual growth rate of 14% by 2027, according to Statista’s Health Care Report.